szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 - All the data is stored in files in one directory.
 - There is a basic config file `"config.json"` with the whole storage configuration.
 - Each of the answers is named `"collection"`.
-- For each collection there is a data file named: `<collection>.data`.
+- For each collection there are two kinds of data files:
+    - for SingleValue collection: `<collection>.single.data`
+    - for MultiValue collection: `<collection>.multi.data`
 - For each collection there is also a file `<collection>.ids` with a list of `user_id` which is used to check of an answer is not loaded again.